isomerpages/nlb-reference/_science-technology-physical-sciences/climate-change.md

 **The role of climate change education on individual lifetime carbon emissions**

 Cordero, E., Centeno, D. & Todd, A. M. (2020, February).
 The role of climate change education on individual lifetime carbon emissions.
 In *PLoS One*, 15(2), 1-23.
-Retrieved 2021, January 28, from ProQuest Central via NLB’s eResources website [http://eresources.nlb.gov.sg/main/browse/resource/1111/](http://eresources.nlb.gov.sg/main/browse/resource/1111/){:target="blank"} (myLibrary ID is required to access this article)
+Retrieved 2021, January 28, from ProQuest Central via NLB’s eResources website [http://eresources.nlb.gov.sg/main/browse/resource/1111/](http://eresources.nlb.gov.sg/main/browse/resource/1111/){:target="blank"} (*myLibrary ID* is required to access this article)

 This paper examines the impact which an intensive one-year university course on individual carbon emissions had on graduates from the course.
 A survey done five years after the end of the course revealed that graduates made more pro-environmental decisions, resulting in a reduction of individual carbon emissions by 2.86 tons of CO2 per year.
 The authors conclude that similar education programmes conducted on a wide scale would be equally of not more effective then mitigation strategies such as using solar rooftops or electric vehicles.

-### <u>Websites</u>
+### Websites

 (listed in alphabetical order)